Do Insurance Companies Hire Private Investigators?

 - Search for a criminal record

-Again, while this can be uncomfortable, it’s completely legal and something insurance companies do all the time.
+Again, while this can be uncomfortable, it’s completely legal and something insurance companies and insurance agents who work with insurance companies do all the time.
 In recent years, smart phones and social media have made it far easier to take pictures, discover who you know, and monitor what you’re up to, and the insurance companies take full advantage of that easy access.

 What Are Private Investigators Looking For?